JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 {#april-22}

 Internal API Migration
-: As API annotated with `ApiStatus.@Internal` must not be used in plugins, refer to [](api_internal.md) for a list corresponding API replacements and additional information.
+: As API annotated with `@ApiStatus.Internal` must not be used in plugins, refer to [](api_internal.md) for a list corresponding API replacements and additional information.

 ### March
 {#march-22}